mo-root/AI-detection/README.md

 # AI Text Processing with Batch Perplexity & Entropy Computation

 This repository contains Python scripts to:
-1. Process large datasets in batches,
+1. Process large datasets in batches.
-2. Compute per-token perplexities and entropy scores using two language models,
+2. Compute per-token perplexities and entropy scores using two language models.
-3. Store the processed results,
+3. Store the processed results.
-4. Match scores back to the original DataFrame.
+4. Match scores back to the original DataFrame for analysis.

 ---